Frequently Asked Questions (FAQs)

 Yes.
 However, you are REQUIRED to contact ACTIN CARE GROUPS to advise the name of the primary care doctor you will see.
 You will be responsible for paying the bill when you visit your doctor and you will be reimbursed at ACTIN’s median contracted rate for in-network physicians.
 You will be responsible for the difference, if any, in what the physician charges and the plan pays.
 You can submit your itemized billing statement to the claims address on the back of your card for reimbursement.
 It is important that you notify ACTIN CARE GROUPS with your primary care doctor information so claim reimbursements for this provider are processed correctly.

-Ask your provider to refer you to ACTIN preferred labs; Quest Diagnostics, LabCorp, and Alverno Labs.
+Ask your provider to refer you to ACTIN preferred labs; Quest Diagnostics, LabCorp, Health Labs and Alverno Labs.
 You can find the logos on the back of your ID card as well.

 No, any specialist in the ACTIN network and First Health network are covered for office visits only with a $60 copay.
 Deductibles and co-insurance apply to specialist services other than for an office visit.